rgwch/mikrorest/docs/classes/MikroRest.md

 ...[`MikroRestHandler`](../type-aliases/MikroRestHandler.md)[]

-The handler functions for the route, If more than one handler is supplied, handlers are called in the order given.
+The handler functions for the route.
+If more than one handler is supplied, handlers are called in the order given.
-If a handler returns true, the next handler of the chain is called, else the call is terminated
+If a handler returns true, the next handler in the chain is called, else the call is terminated

 #### Returns